wplacer/wplacer/README.md

 > [!CAUTION]
 > This bot is not affiliated with [wplace.live](https://wplace.live/) and its use may be against the site's rules.
 The developers are not responsible for any punishments against your accounts.
 Use at your own risk.

+### Running in Docker / non-interactive (non-TTY) environments

+Interactive console features (progress bars, cursor movement) are now guarded and will only run when `process.stdout.isTTY` is `true`.
+In Docker or other non-TTY contexts, these calls are skipped to prevent crashes (for example, `TypeError: process.stdout.clearLine is not a function`).

+No interactive features were removed; they simply don't render when there is no TTY.

 ### To-dos ✅
 - [ ] **Proxy support**
 - [ ] **Auto-farm EXP and droplets function for users**